YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDE Error: This indicates that a CHANGE or DELETE command specified a NAME, REGION, or SEGMENT that does not exist. xxxx is the NAME, REGION, or SEGMENT.

-Action: Use the ADD command or look for and correct any typographical errors.
+Action: Use the ADD command, or look for and correct any typographical errors.

 -----------------
 OBJREQD